anyappletoday/anyappletoday.github.io/doc/redmatch/resource-packs.md

 	{
 		"height": 200,
-		"time": 2
+		"time": 2,
+		"ease": "Linear",
+		"loopType": "Restart"
 	}

+### background_scroll_horizontal.json

+	{
+		"width": 0,
+		"time": 2,
+		"ease": "Linear",
+		"loopType": "Restart"
+	}

-To test your resource pack before releasing it on the workshop, put all your files in a folder named ResourcePack (not ResourcePacks) in %appdata%..\LocalLow\Redlabs\Redmatch 2
+To test your resource pack before releasing it on the workshop, put all your files in a folder named ResourcePack (not ResourcePacks) in `%appdata%\..\LocalLow\Redlabs\Redmatch 2`

 Press F5 at any time to reload all files in the resource pack (except for level textures)

 When you've finished replacing all the files you want, you can upload your folder using the Upload button in-game on the Resource Pack menu.
+Uploading a pack with the same name as one you've previously uploaded will update the existing pack instead of uploading a new one.

 # This documentation is still under construction!
 Join the [Discord Server](https://rugbug.net/discord) for help.